squidfunk/mkdocs-material/docs/plugins/blog.md

       authors_file: .authors.yml # (1)!
 ```

-1. Note that it's strongly recommended to prefix author files with a `.` to
+1. Note that it's recommended to prefix author files with a `.` to instruct
-    instruct MkDocs to [not treat them as documentation content][mkdocs.dotfiles].
+    MkDocs to [not treat them as documentation content][mkdocs.dotfiles].
     Otherwise, they'd be copied to the [`site` directory][mkdocs.site_dir] when
     you're [building your project].

+The following placeholders are available:

+- `blog` – [`blog` directory][config.blog_dir]

-The provided path is resolved from the [`blog` directory][blog_dir].
+The provided path is resolved from the [`docs` directory][mkdocs.docs_dir].

-!!! info "Format of autor information"
+!!! info "Format of author information"

     The `.authors.yml` file must follow the following format:

     ``` yaml title=".authors.yml"
+    authors:
       <author>:
         name: string        # Author name
         description: string # Author description
         avatar: url         # Author avatar
     ```

     Note that `<author>` must be set to an identifier for associating authors
     with posts, e.g., a GitHub username like `squidfunk`.
 This identifier can
-    then be used in the metadata of posts.
-Multiple authors can be added.
+    then be used in the [`authors`][post.config.authors] metadata property of
+    a post.
+Multiple authors are supported.

     As an example, see [the `.authors.yml` file][.authors.yml] we're using for
     our blog.